 In sum, by leveraging a wealth of contextual information on respondents, MIDAS helps to avoid nonresponse-related biases in the estimation of latent ideology, altering our understanding of this variable's distribution and relationship to presidential job approval.
-As political science datasets and analytical models become ever larger and more complex - and thus increasingly likely to exceed the capacity of existing MI strategies - we believe that MIDAS could deliver comparable benefits in many other applications.

 What Can Go Wrong?